sketchplugins/plugin-directory/README.md

 ## Sorted by last update (newest on top)

+- [Sketch Image Replaste](https://github.com/mheesakkers/sketch-image-replaste), by Misha: A simple Sketch plugin for replacing images with your copied image of your clipboard.
+- [Puzzle Tokens](https://github.com/ingrammicro/puzzle-tokens), by Ingram Micro: Sketch.app plugin to apply design tokens to Sketch layers
+- [Origami Export](https://github.com/goozie001/semaphorepasteboard), by Facebook, Inc.: Copy/Paste from Sketch into Origami Studio.
+- [AutoFixiOSTextLineHeight](https://github.com/youngxkk/AutoFixiOSTextLineHeight), by youngxkk: Auto Fix iOS Text Line Height, so that the font restoration degree of iOS design draft reaches 100%.
+- [Text to Styles](https://github.com/tbrasington/text-to-styles), by Thomas Brasington: Generates Sketch type styles programmatically from Artboards
+- [Merge Duplicate Symbols](https://github.com/oodesign/merge-duplicate-symbols), by oodesign: Sketch.app plugin to merge symbols with the same name.
+- [File Cleaner](https://github.com/monzo/file-cleaner), by Monzo: Keep your Sketch files immaculately clean and in order.
+- [SketchContentSync](https://github.com/contentsync/sketchcontentsync), by ContentSync: Sync sketch files with google docs.
+- [Stickers](https://github.com/romannurik/Sketch-Stickers), by Roman Nurik: A Sketch plugin that lets you browse and quickly drag+drop stickers (specially tagged layers) in your Sketch Libraries.
 - [Browser Preview](https://github.com/lukasoppermann/browser-preview), by Lukas Oppermann: Quickly preview an artboard in your browser.
 - [Replace Images](https://github.com/shakemno/sketch-replace-images), by shakemno: Sketch 3 plugin to replace (as in update) existing images by name in a sketch document.
-- [Puzzle Tokens](https://github.com/ingrammicro/puzzle-tokens), by Ingram Micro: Sketch.app plugin to apply design tokens to Sketch layers
 - [Swap It](https://github.com/shantsis/swap-it-sketch), by Shaina Hantsis: A sketch plugin to replace symbols across multiple artboards easily from libraries or a local document.
 - [SVGO Compressor](https://sketch.com/extensions/plugins/svgo-compressor/), by Sketch BV: A Plugin that compresses SVG assets using SVGO, right when you export them.
 This Plugin requires Sketch 3.8.
 - [SymbolNameSync](https://github.com/griffin-stewie/symbolnamesync), by griffin-stewie: This plugin gives you syncing names between Symbol masters and its instances.